-In this article, we’re going to show you how you can create a new database with MariaDB.
-This is going to be the same process as creating a MySQL database.
-However, using MariaDB in replacement of MySQL as your storage is reported to be faster and more efficient for inserting and selecting data.
+In this article, you will learn how to create a new database with MariaDB.
+This is going to be the same process as creating a MySQL database, so those of you familiar with MySQL maintenance should have no problem switching over to MariaDB.

 If you have not done so already, you should read our tutorial on how to install MariaDB as a replacement for MySQL.

 - How to Create a New MariaDB Database Using cPanel

 - How to Create a MariaDB Database on the Command Line

 How to Create a New MariaDB Database Using cPanel

 For most users, the easiest way to create a new MariaDB database would be through the familiar cPanel interface.

 - In the Create New Database field, fill in a name for your new database

 That’s it.
 We have now created a MariaDB database in cPanel.
 You should see a success message indicating that the database was created successfully.
 If you notice an error, or do not see the database you created, you may have a limit on how many databases you can create or there may be a system error.
 In the latter case you can contact live support for assistance.

 To use the database you have just created, you must create and assign a user with privileges to manage it.
 To do so, follow the same steps as above, but scroll down past the database creation until you see the heading: MySQL Users.
 Under Add New User, fill in a username, a password, and then click Create User.